jordannega/jordannega/README.md

 <sub>🟣 every square the snake crosses is a real commit — still early days, but the graph only grows from here.</sub>
 </div>

-<sub align="center">⚠️ After updating the workflow, re-run it once (Actions tab → Run workflow) to generate the new palette.</sub>
+<sub align="center">⚠️ After updating the workflow, re-run it once (Actions tab → Run workflow) to generate the animation.</sub>

 <img src="https://capsule-render.vercel.app/api?type=transparent&height=40&section=header"/>